johanneshaertel/CSSE_23_24/README.md

 This session will give a brief introduction to alternative libraries used to represent and process data in MSR.
 We will discuss NumPy, Pandas, Spark, R (vectors), TensorFlow and PyTorch.
-The PDF of the presentation can be found [here] (session01/slides.pdf).
+The PDF of the presentation can be found [here](session01/slides.pdf).

 The second part will be a live demo of a basic data collection on a repository.
 The code can be found [here](session01/src).